chop-dbhi/harvest-site/_posts/2014-02-23-custom-controls-in-cilantro.md

 We will walk through creating a real-world control defined in Varify that enables querying variants by the [SIFT prediction score](http://sift.jcvi.org/).
 For context, a SIFT prediction score is a number between 0 and 1 where a score less than or equal to 0.5 denotes a variant has a damaging effect, while a score greater than 0.5 has a tolerated (benign) effect.

-Although some geneticists may know these cutoffs, it is certainly not first-hand knowledge.
-Furthermore requiring the user to enter an explicit score does not make sense since all that matters is whether a score falls in one of the two _categories_.
+Not all users may know the numeric cutoff; furthermore requiring the user to enter an explicit score does not make sense since all that matters is whether a score falls in one of the two _categories_.
 A more suitable control would be a dropdown that contains the choices "Damaging" or "Tolerated" that the end user can choose from.

 Before implementing the specifics of the SIFT control, let's quickly go over the requirements of a control and how it fits in to the rest of Cilantro.
 All controls are views and must inherit from one of the following base control classes (each correspond to a Marionette view class):